MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 ## Resource Pack - Manifest.json Capabilities

 Specifically, the key thing that communicates to the game client that a resource pack is capable of Deferred Lighting is the presence of a certain string(s) in the capabilities array in your pack’s manifest.json.
-Since the assets required for RTX are a subset of the assets needed for Deferred Lighting, a pack that broadcasts the "raytraced” capability will also be capable of activating Deferred Lighting.
-However, it is recommended that a new capability string be used going forward for Deferred/PBR Lighting packs as these packs should be expected to run cross-platform, unlike "raytraced” packs which are restricted to RTX-only devices.
-The new capability string is "pbr”:
+Since the assets required for RTX are a subset of the assets needed for Deferred Lighting, a pack that broadcasts the "raytraced" capability will also be capable of activating Deferred Lighting.
+However, it is recommended that a new capability string be used going forward for Deferred/PBR Lighting packs as these packs should be expected to run cross-platform, unlike "raytraced" packs which are restricted to RTX-only devices.
+The new capability string is "pbr":

 ```json
 {